microsoft/Zen/README.md

 <a name="solver-backends"></a>
 # Solver backends

 Zen currently supports two solvers, one based on the [Z3](https://github.com/Z3Prover/z3) SMT solver and another based on [binary decision diagrams](https://github.com/microsoft/DecisionDiagrams) (BDDs).
 The `Find` and `Zen.Solve` APIs provide an option to select one of the two backends and will default to Z3 if left unspecified.
 The `StateSetTransformer` API uses the BDD backend.
 The BDD backend has the limitation that it can only reason about bounded-size objects.
 This means that it can not reason about values with type `BigInteger` or `string` and will throw an exception.
-Similarly, these types along with `FSeq<T>`, `FBag<T>`, `FMap<T1, T2>`, and `Map<T1, T2>` can not be used with transformers.
+Similarly, these types along with `FSeq<T>`, `FSet<T>`, and `Map<T1, T2>` can not be used with transformers.

 <a name="example-network-acls"></a>
 # Example: Network ACLs